jrem08/jrem08/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Front-end+Developer;Product+Designer&color=BC52EE&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">💻 I'm a front-end developer passionate about product design and looking for remote opportunities and a senior position in intuitive interfaces..</h4>
+<h4 align="center">🚀 I'm a front-end developer passionate about product design and looking for remote opportunities and a senior position in intuitive interfaces..</h4>
 <br>
 After completing high school, I began my career as a front-end developer and product designer at CIAF, where I acquired some of my knowledge, which is currently updated daily.
 <br>